nusdbsystem/singa-auto/docs/src/user/tasks.rst

     │  ...
     ...
     │
     └──metadata.csv                                               # if additional information is provided for above JSON files, user can add a metadata.csv

 - JSON file includes ``body_text``, providing list of paragraphs in full body which can be used for question answering. ``body_text`` can contain different entries, only the "text" field of each entry will be read.

+1. When it comes to JSON files extracted from papers, it comes that one JSON file is for one paper.
+And if additional information is given in metadata.csv for papers, JSOP ``sha`` fields and metadata.csv entries are linked via ``sha`` values.

+2. For dataset having their additional information paragraph, the ``body_text``>``text`` entry is in ``<question> + <\n> + <information paragraph>`` format.
+In this circumstance, there is no ``sha`` value nor metadata.csv file needed.

-The essential structure of JSON file is:
+The structure of JSON file:

 .. code-block:: text

+    # JSON file 1                           # for example, a JSON file extracted from one paper
     {
+        "sha": <str>,                       # 40-character sha1 of the PDF, this field is only required for JSON extracted from papers

-        "body_text": [                      # list of paragraphs in full body
+        "body_text": [                      # list of paragraphs in full body, this is must-have {
+                "text": <str>,              # text body for first entry, which is for one paragraph. this is must-have },
+            ...                             # other entries, paragraph dicts look the same as above ],
+    }

+    # ---------------------------------------------------------------------------------------------------------------------- #

+    # JSON file 2                           # for example, a JSON file extraced from SQuAD2.0
     {
+        "body_text": [                      # list of paragraphs in full body, this is must-have {
+                "text": 'What are the treatments for Age-related Macular Degeneration ?\n If You Have Advanced AMD Once dry AMD reaches the advanced stage, no form of treatment can prevent vision loss...',
-                "text": <str>,              # text body for first entry, this is must-have },
+                                            # text body for first entry, this is must-have

+            },
             ...                             # other entries, paragraph dicts look the same as above ],
     }

 - ``metadata.csv`` is not strictly required.
-User can provide additional information with it, i.e. authors, title, journal and publish_time, mapping to JSON files by sha values. ``cord_uid`` serves unique values serve as the entry identity.
-Time related entry, like ``publish_time``, is suggested to be in Date format, otherwise, General format is recommended.
+User can provide additional information with it, i.e. authors, title, journal and publish_time, mapping to each JSON files by every sha value. ``cord_uid`` serves unique values serve as the entry identity.
+Time sensitive entry, is advised to have ``publish_time`` value in Date format.
+Other values, General format is recommended.

 An example of ``metadata.csv`` entry:
     =====================       =====================